cuboulder-MSD/digColl_rockyFlats/README.md

 ### ContributorLink
 URI for the contributor.
 ### Type
 Type terms assigned to the item.
-Type terms for this collection include:
+Type terms for this collection include: [Text](http://purl.org/dc/dcmitype/Text)
 ### TypeLink
 URI for the DCMI Type.
 ### Identifier ARK
 ARK Identifier. [controlled, stable link]
 ### Identifier
 Identifier for the item.
 Typically the file name.
-Example:
+Example: narv_rockyFlats_1991_09-12.pdf
 ### Language
-Language of the item.
+Language of the items: [English](http://id.loc.gov/vocabulary/iso639-2/eng)
 ### LanguageLink
 URI for the Language, LOC link for the ISO 639-2 vocabulary.
 ### Relation
 Related item, finding aid, material, or resource if the item is related to another item in the collection.
 ### RelationLink
-URI or link to the Related item, finding aid, material, or resource.
+URI or link to the related item, finding aid, material, or resource.
 ### Rights
-Rights statement for the item.
+This Item is protected by copyright and/or related rights.
+You are free to use this Item in any way that is permitted by the copyright and related rights legislation that applies to your use.
+For other uses you need to obtain permission from the rights-holder(s).

-Statement in this collection:
+Access condition comes from [rightsstatements.org](https://rightsstatements.org/page/InC-EDU/1.0/?language=en)

 ## Resources
 ## Notes